Edit

-JournaledGrain Basics
+JournaledGrain basics

 Journaled grains derive from JournaledGrain<TGrainState,TEventBase>, with the following type parameters:

-• The TGrainState represents the state of the grain.
+• TGrainState represents the state of the grain.
 It must be a class with a public default constructor.

 Reading the grain state